Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

 Much of the information provided on this site is for guidance – only the relevant policy wording can be taken as a binding contract.

-Premium - the amount you pay (either a single amount in advance or by credit agreement with Thistle Insurance Services Limited) to provide annual insurance cover for you.
+Premium - the amount you pay (either a single amount in advance or by credit agreement with Thistle Insurance Services Limited) to provide annual insurance cover for your photographic equipment.

 Public liability - this provides cover against damage to persons or property caused by your proven negligence.
-Liabilityguard Photo includes £1 million cover as standard but you can upgrade to £2 or £5 million.
+Photoguard Select offers £1 million cover as an option unless you have chosen Photoguard PRO which includes £1 million cover as standard with every policy (you can choose to upgrade this to £2 million or £5 million).

 Terms of business - the basis on which you do business with us.
 Click for more information.

 Third-party liability - this is the same as public liability.

 Unattended - whilst the equipment is not being held or used by you or a responsible adult, the items must be kept in a locked room or cupboard on in a locked luggage compartment.